 Please note: Children of Kentucky Farm Bureau Insurance Agency Managers, Agents, Agency Secretaries and CSRs are only eligible for the Kentucky Farm Bureau Insurance Agents Association Scholarship and should utilize this application to apply for the scholarship.

-- Recipient must enter college as a beginning freshman no later than the fall semester following high school graduation, unless a circumstance beyond the student’s control, such as serious illness or injury, prevents enrollment at that time.
-In such a case, recipient must enter college by the spring semester of the following year or the scholarship will go to the first alternate.
+- Recipient must enter college as a beginning freshman no later than the fall semester following high school graduation, unless a circumstance beyond the student's control, such as serious illness or injury, prevents enrollment at that time.
+In such a case, recipient must enter college by the spring semester of the following year.

 - Dropping out of school, except for serious illness or injury, shall cause the recipient to lose the scholarship.
 The remaining award will then go to the first alternate.

 - Student must maintain a cumulative GPA of at least 2.5 after each semester or forfeit the award.
-(Only beginning freshman will be given a second chance to improve their overall GPA.)
+(Only beginning freshmen will be given a second chance to improve their overall GPA.)

 - The scholarship committee will make the final determination on all cases concerning the interpretation of these rules.
 All applications become the property of the Kentucky Farm Bureau Education Foundation and will not be returned.

-- Boyle County Farm Bureau David C. Sparrow Memorial Scholarship
+- Boyle County Farm Bureau David C. Sparrow Memorial Scholarship-now part of Farm Bureau Scholarship above-not updated

 Preference for this scholarship will be given to 4-H, FCCLA and/or FFA members.One $1000 scholarship will be awarded to a high school senior.
-Student must be pursuing a degree at a Kentucky school unless program is not offered in this state.To be eligible, applicant must have 3.0 GPA or a 21ACT AND be child of a BC Farm Bureau member family.Deadline is 2/28/17.
-See further guidelines and application not yet available.
+Student must be pursuing a degree at a Kentucky school unless program is not offered in this state.To be eligible, applicant must have 3.0 GPA or a 21ACT AND be child of a BC Farm Bureau member family.Deadline is 2/28/19.
+See scholarship application above.
+Please note interest of 4-H, FCCLA, and/or FFA on application.

 Kentucky Transportation Scholarship Program's deadline is February 1.